- For Students

 PhD dissertation proposals must be submitted to the Graduate Studies Office via Canvas and will be forwarded to the Graduate Academic Degree Committee (GADCom) by the end of the eleventh week of each long semester.
-The deadline for fall 2019 is Friday, November 8.
+The deadline for Spring 2020 is Friday, April 3rd.
 Proposals must be accompanied by the signed PhD Dissertation Approval Form, which certifies that all members of the advisory committee have reviewed and approved the proposal.
 GADCom membership for 2019-2020 is: Cathy Ragland (Chair), David Bard-Schwarz, Peter Mondelli, Stephen Slottow, and Brian Wright.

 The Research Process

 Booth, Wayne C., Gregory G. Colomb, and Joseph M. Williams.
 2008.
 The Craft of Research.
 3rd ed.
 Chicago: University of Chicago Press, 2008.